 Companies with annual turnover between MKD 3 million and MKD 6 million (approx. EUR 100,000) may opt to pay income tax under the general rules set in the CIT Law by 10% tax rate, or to pay income tax to the taxable base which is their overall turnover under the 1% tax rate.

-Macedonia is party to 48 agreements on avoiding of double taxation, i.e. double tax treaties (“DTT”), out of which 45 are currently in force.
-The treaties include Vietnam, Egypt and United Arab Emirates, as well as a new DTT with Belgium are waiting for exchange of ratifications in order to become applicable.
+North Macedonia is party to approx. 50 agreements on avoiding of double taxation, i.e. double tax treaties (“DTT”).
+The treaties include Vietnam, Egypt and United Arab Emirates, as well as a new DTT with Israel are waiting for exchange of ratifications in order to become applicable.

 The DTTs are concluded based on the OSCE model contract and a significant number of the DTTs prescribes equal or lower tax rates for dividends, interest, royalties and other income.